 Over the past few weeks, I’ve been getting emails from lovely readers asking me “how do you get your dream clients?”
 I’ll be the first to admit that I’m still learning and figuring out what ways of refining work for my business.
 I started this conversation a few months back in this post, but thought I’d stop by and share a few more ideas/thoughts.
 These tips are specifically meant to help with getting those dream clients into your portfolio.

 1. Extreme Curation: Only show the work that truly aligns with where you want to go.
 I don’t think portfolios should be about proving where you’ve been, but more about paving a road for where you want to go.
 Be super selective in what you choose to put out into the world.
-Like attracts like.
+Read about how software can improve your productivity.

 2. The Classic Reach Out: Reach out to a brand you admire and offer your services for free.
 I wouldn’t do this all the time and I don’t really advocate giving away your talents for free, but if you’re just dying to work with someone, it might be worth it.
 That one project with your dream client can help move your portfolio into the direction you are trying to go.